-The tenets of Jewish heritage and the spirit of Jewish community come together at Bernard Zell.
+Jewish heritage and the spirit of Jewish community come together at Bernard Zell.
 Jewish learning begins in Early Childhood, and invites the student’s entire family to take part, welcoming everyone with a “come as you are” attitude.
-We create a nurturing Jewish cultural environment in which students engage in comprehensive and in-depth study of Hebrew language, Jewish texts, Jewish history, values, prayer, holidays and Shabbat.
+We create a nurturing Jewish cultural environment in which students engage in a comprehensive program that includes Hebrew language, Israel studies, classic texts, and Jewish history, along with appreciation for Jewish values, prayer, and Shabbat.

-Children in our Early Childhood program are introduced to spoken Hebrew in a natural, organic way, through games, songs, and simple conversation about daily activities, and progress to daily Hebrew classes in later years.
+Children in our Early Childhood program are introduced to spoken Hebrew in a natural, organic way, through games and songs, laying the foundation for daily Hebrew classes in later years.
 Learning about Jewish holidays is an immersive experience, including the long-standing tradition of Fridays' Likrat Shabbat lunch, and, for fifth- and eighth-grade students, a Shabbaton

 —an off-site, camp-like experience where they celebrate Shabbat from start to finish.